 According to Education Law (1950)(4)(b) and Commissioner's Regulations 170.3(b), each of the component districts is allocated a proportionate share of costs included in the administrative budget.
-The costs are allocated based on RWADA (resident weighted average daily attendance) regardless of participation levels in elective services that each district may request.
+The costs are allocated based on RWADA (resident weighted average daily attendance) regardless of participation levels in programs and services elected by each district.

-The Center for Instruction, Technology & Innovation (CiTi) administrative budget includes the following items: Board of Education expenses including: board meetings & trainings, contractual items including policy services, conferences and travel, association dues, expenses for the clerk and officers of the board and supplies.
+The Center for Instruction, Technology & Innovation (CiTi) administrative budget includes the following items: Board of Education expenses including: board meetings & trainings, contractual items including policy services, conference and travel, association dues, expenses for the clerk and officers of the board and supplies.

-District Superintendent's office expenses including: the salary and benefits of the District Superintendent supplementary to amounts paid by New York State, clerical support salaries, travel expenses, supplies, equipment and contractual expenses associated with leadership and operation of the office.
+District Superintendent office expenses including: the salary and benefits of the District Superintendent supplementary to amounts paid by New York State, clerical support salaries, travel expenses, supplies, equipment and contractual expenses associated with leadership and operation of the office.

-General Administration expenses including: costs relative to the offices of human resources, administrative services, and business office functions (i.e., accounting, accounts receivable and payable, bidding & purchasing, payroll, budget and inventory control) such as salary and benefits of administrators and support staff, travel expenses, general staff in-service, supplies, equipment and contractual expenses associated with the operation of each office, including consultant agreements, audits and business operation platforms.
+General Administration expenses including: costs relative to the offices of human resources, administrative services, and business office functions (i.e., accounting, accounts receivable and payable, bidding & purchasing, payroll, budget and inventory control) such as salary and benefits of administrators and support staff, travel expenses, staff in-service, supplies, equipment and contractual expenses associated with the operation of each office, including consultant agreements, audits and the financial software package.

 Other general costs including: central administrative office share of the overhead costs associated with CiTi operations (i.e., custodial & maintenance, technology support, public relations, etc.), operational insurances, legal fees and the total charge for health insurance provided to retirees from all CiTi programs.
-As applicable, also included would be interest expenses for short-term (RAN) borrowings, needs assessment, planning and public information expenses including: costs associated with conducting surveys and operational evaluations, development, printing, and distribution of newsletters, brochures and media material.
+As applicable, also included would be interest expenses for short-term (RAN) borrowings, needs assessment, planning and public information expenses including: public relations supplies and costs associated with conducting surveys and operational evaluations, development, printing, and distribution of newsletters, brochures and media material.